cyber-kinga/Smart-Light-Switch/1.x Smart Single-Light Switch/1.1 Smart Single-Light Switch/README.md

 <p align="center"><img src="../../img/battery-holder-4-x-aa-r6.webp" alt="Baterry holder" width="40%"/></p>

-A battery basket can be delivered without pre-installed connectors (like above) â€” in that case you can use male pin rasters (or female if you plan to connect the batteries directly to your microcontroller instead of a breadboard) and BLS connectors to create the connectors yourself.
+Similar to long wires, a battery basket can be delivered without pre-installed connectors (like above) â€” in that case you can use male pin rasters (or female if you plan to connect the batteries directly to your microcontroller instead of a breadboard) and BLS connectors to create the connectors yourself.

 ### Version without diode
 You can delete the ```blinkLed()``` function along with its calls, as well as the following lines: